arkime/arkime/README.md

 ![banner](https://raw.githubusercontent.com/aol/moloch/readme/viewer/public/moloch_155.png)

 Moloch augments your current security infrastructure to store and index network traffic in standard PCAP format, providing fast, indexed access.
 An intuitive and simple web interface is provided for PCAP browsing, searching, and exporting.
 Moloch exposes APIs which allow for PCAP data and JSON formatted session data to be downloaded and consumed directly.
-Moloch stores and exports all packets in standard PCAP format allow you to also use your favorite PCAP ingesting tools, such as wireshark, during your analysis workflow.
+Moloch stores and exports all packets in standard PCAP format, allowing you to also use your favorite PCAP ingesting tools, such as wireshark, during your analysis workflow.

-Access to Moloch is protected by using HTTPS with digest passwords or by using an authentication providing web server proxy.
-All PCAPs are stored on the sensors and are only accessed using the Moloch interface or API.
-Moloch is not meant to replace an IDS but instead work along side them to store and index all the network traffic in standard PCAP format, providing fast access.
 Moloch is built to be deployed across many systems and can scale to handle tens of gigabits/sec of traffic.
 PCAP retention is based on available sensor disk space.
-Meta data retention is based on the Elasticsearch cluster scale.
+Metadata retention is based on the Elasticsearch cluster scale.
 Both can be increased at anytime and are under your complete control.

 ## Table of Contents